microsoft/symphony/orchestrators/WORKFLOW.md

 ### Test

-This stage executes the integration or end to end tests against the recent deployed/updated resources to ensure the configurations/changes are reflected and resources are working as expected, it then publishes the tests results and drop them as artifacts for future references.
+This stage executes the integration or end-to-end tests against the recent deployed/updated resources to ensure the configurations/changes are reflected and resources are working as expected.
+It then publishes the results of the tests and drops them as artifacts for future references.

 ```mermaid
 flowchart LR